-Step 1: Conduct care under fire and TCCC
+- Step 1: Conduct care under fire and TCCC (Tactical Combat Casualty Care)

-Step 2: Determine number of patients by type
+- Step 2: Determine the number of patients by type of

-Example of 9 Line MEDEVAC: “Bravo five this is Victor two, request 9 line MEDEVAC” “Victor two this is Bravo five prepared to copy” “Line one, one eight sierra whisky papa one two tree one four five one seven” “Line two, two seven zero zero Bravo Five” “Line tree, alpha one, bravo tree” “line four, alpha” “line five, alpha four” “How copy over?”
+“Bravo five this is Victor two, request 9 line MEDEVAC” “Victor two this is Bravo five prepared to copy” “Line one, one eight sierra whiskey papa one two tree one four five one seven” “Line two, two seven zero zero Bravo Five” “Line tree, alpha one, bravo tree” “line four, alpha” “line five, alpha four” “How copy over?”
 At this point, the MEDEVAC line will repeat all given and initiate a movement for MEDEVAC.

 Once in the air, the operator will relay the final four lines in the same manner given.
 It’s always important to remain calm on the radio and ALWAYS have a 9 Line MEDEVAC on hand.